Arxa/text_adventure_game/README.md

 # TextAdventureGame

 A text-based adventure game developed in Java.
 There are features like Command Parser, Game Saving and Item Storage.
-Most of Java principles were implemented.
+Most of Java principles are implemented.

 How to play: